Mega ramp: History

-The first such giant ramp structure was conceived and built by BMX freestyler Mathew "Mat" Hoffman in his Oklahoma home backyard between 1991 and 1992.
-It was a single 6.3m (21') tall vert quarter pipe ramp, with no roll-in ramp, from which Mat would launch and air after being towed into at speed by a motorcycle.
-In such way, in 1992 Mat set the Freestyle BMX air record at approximately 7.05m (23.5').
-Mat later went on to build a full vert half-pipe ramp with similar dimensions, including a 12m high roll-in ramp from the top of the roof of his warehouse.
+The first giant ramp structure was conceived and built by BMX freestyler Mathew "Mat" Hoffman in his Oklahoma home backyard between 1991 and 1992.
+It was a single 6.3m (21') tall vert quarter pipe ramp.
+Lacking a roll-in ramp, Hoffman would be towed in at speed by a motorcycle.
+In 1992, Hoffman set the Freestyle BMX air record at about 7.05m (23.5').
+Hoffman later built a full vert half-pipe ramp with similar dimensions, including a 12m high roll-in ramp, from the roof of his warehouse.

-Danny Way thought up the now common "MegaRamp" setup, a specific type of giant ramp arrangement consisting of the roll-in ramp, the gap jumps, and the final quarter pipe ramp.
+Danny Way thought up the now-common "MegaRamp" setup: roll-in ramp, gap jump, and the final quarter pipe ramp.
 This setup was first seen at Point X Camp in the OP King Of Skate pay-per-view special in 2002.
-It was introduced again and was officially called the MegaRamp in the 2003 DC Shoes video release "The DC Video", where Way set two world records in the same run - Longest jump (75 ft) and highest air (23.5 ft).
+It was dubbed the MegaRamp in the 2003 DC Shoes video release "The DC Video", where Way set two world records in a single run: longest jump (75 ft) and highest air (23.5 ft).

-In 2005, Way used a MegaRamp again to jump the Great Wall of China and became the first person to jump the wall without the help of a motor vehicle and land successfully.
-This was also the largest ramp structure ever built.
+In 2005, Way used a megaramp, the largest ramp structure ever built, to jump the Great Wall of China and became the first person to jump the wall without the help of a motor vehicle and land successfully.
 After one practice attempt, he landed the jump across the gap over the Wall four times in front of a crowd of Chinese dignitaries and officials, along with his family, friends, and thousands of locals.

-In 2012, Tom Schaar used a mega ramp to land the first-ever 1080, breaking Tony Hawk’s record 900 (landed on a vert ramp) set in 1999.
+In 2012, Tom Schaar used a mega ramp to land the first 1080, breaking Tony Hawk’s record 900 (landed on a vert ramp) set in 1999.

-In August 2019, Mitchie Brusco used a mega ramp to land the first-ever 1260, breaking Schaar’s record.
+In August 2019, Mitchie Brusco used a mega ramp to land the first 1260, breaking Schaar’s record.

+Professional skateboarder Bob Burnquist has a 60-foot tall megaramp.

 MegaRamp at the X Games

-The MegaRamp has been employed in competition at the X Games, where it is called "Big Air", since X Games X in 2004 for skateboard and 2006 for BMX.
-In 2007 Jake Brown fell 45 feet to the bottom of the ramp.
+The MegaRamp has been employed in the X Games' "Big Air" event since 2004 for skateboard and 2006 for BMX.
+In 2007, Jake Brown fell 45 feet to the bottom of the ramp.